The Essential Guide to Academic Integrity (for undergraduate students)

 Dear Students,

 To help you learn Cornell's requirements and key concepts of academic integrity, we have prepared this guide for you.
-The guide contains practical advice, and helpful examples, on how to adhere to Cornell’s Code of Academic Integrity.
+The guide contains practical advice and helpful examples on how to adhere to Cornell’s Code of Academic Integrity.
 All Cornell students are responsible for reading the Code and understanding and abiding by it.
 The Code is broad; in regard to your course assignments, it encompasses the work of all our academic disciplines and ways of learning, whether you are taking an exam, writing a paper, working with data, working in a lab, designing in a studio, or collaborating on a group project.

 We recommend that you closely read all these materials before you start classes and reread them as necessary when you begin work on class assignments.
 When you are uncertain of your instructor’s expectations, ask your instructor.
 Rules vary from class to class and sometimes from assignment to assignment.
 Instructors create different types of rules for pedagogical purposes and to ensure fairness.
 When in doubt, ask.
 If you have a question, and you do not want to ask it during class, this is a great reason for you to visit your instructor during office hours.
 Your instructor will welcome a conversation on this topic and other academic issues as well!